edwardkerry/CV/README.md

 - I am a logical, calm thinker.
 When multiple, potentially interesting, options are available I am able to assess their suitability of solving the initial problem.
 This lets me choose the best tools for the job.
 - I am persistent when facing adversity.
 Charitable and governmental project planning naturally involves limited resources, set-backs and uncertainty.
 I have found this mind-set very applicable to code.
 - When facing a new problem, my first step is to research.
 In the past this has involved reading research papers or running focus groups.
 Recently I have become proficient with Googling specific technical issues.
 - Solving a problem, especially if I am able to help someone else on the way, can be even more satisfying than everything working right first time!
+I am a regular volunteer coach at CodeBar, helping other people take their first steps into this exciting world.

 #### Clear, clean code written the right way